-Hint: Keep in mind that only five different Picture Modes are available at once.
+Hint: Keep in mind that only five' different Picture Modes are available at once.
 Editing the currently selected picture mode will replace the color settings for that mode.
 Therefore, to create a new Picture Mode, first select a Picture Mode that is not being used and edit that one.

-The PA271Q model has one dedicated Custom mode for each of the ten Picture Modes.
+The PA271Q and PA311D models have one dedicated Custom mode for each of the ten Picture Modes.